Trafficking in Children and the Best Interests of the Child

 17th Alliance against Trafficking in Persons Conference

-“There is a great urgency to protect this most vulnerable section of society and to act now in their best interests, for regardless of a child’s age, status or origin, their trafficking as a lucrative and viable criminal enterprise simply cannot be allowed to continue.”, said OSCE Special Representative and Co-ordinator for Combating Trafficking in Human Beings, Madina Jarbussynova.
+As children are hugely at risk of exploitation and being subjected to forced labour, sexual exploitation, early (forced) marriage, organ removal, begging and criminal activities such as drug carrying, an effective response is urgently needed.
+Indeed, “there is a great urgency to protect this most vulnerable section of society and to act now in their best interests, for regardless of a child’s age, status or origin, their trafficking as a lucrative and viable criminal enterprise simply cannot be allowed to continue.” said OSCE Special Representative and Co-ordinator for Combating Trafficking in Human Beings, Madina Jarbussynova.

 Since the establishment of the Office and post of the OSCE Special Representative and Co-ordinator for Combating Trafficking and the adoption of the OSCE Action Plan on Combating Trafficking in Human Beings, considerable efforts have been made to address new trends and patterns in human trafficking by making use of the Alliance conference platform.

 Last year’s 16th Alliance against Trafficking in Persons Conference raised the issue of how people, in particular children and vulnerable groups, are trafficked for the purpose of forced criminality, while the 15th Alliance conference discussed the then new trend of human trafficking along migration routes.